-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) We encourage well- planned and sustainable infrastructure that supports our growth Partner with Kāinga Ora, Tāmaki Regeneration and private developers to help fund community initiatives and community infrastructure gaps, such as active play spaces in the surrounding area Work with private developers, Kāinga Ora and Tāmaki Regeneration to ensure that they are aiming for low carbon and environmentally sustainable developments, that minimises impact on the local ecosystem and existing infrastructure Work with Kāinga Ora, Tāmaki Regeneration, Auckland Transport, the water entity for Auckland, and private developers to ensure that infrastructure upgrades are coordinated and well-communicated to minimise disruption to residents and businesses People and traffic move more freely and safely around our area Work with Auckland Transport to retain and create better transport links between our key neighbourhoods and town centres, and between our town centres, the central city and other key economic and tourist hubs Work with Auckland Transport to continue delivering Maungakiekie-Tāmaki Local Paths (Greenways) Plan Work with Auckland Transport and community organisations, such as Bike Hubs, to encourage active transport use in our community Work with Auckland Transport and external partners to ensure our transport network is fit for purpose and provides sufficient infrastructure to encourage community use, such as secure bike parking, and electric vehicle and bike charging infrastructure Work with Auckland Transport to ensure active transport routes are maintained and accessible for seniors and people with disabilities Work with Auckland Transport and community groups to improve safety across our transport network, such as by setting safe speed limits particularly around schools in consultation with our community
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) We encourage well- planned and sustainable infrastructure that supports our growth Partner with Kāinga Ora, Tāmaki Regeneration and private developers to help fund community initiatives and community infrastructure gaps, such as active play spaces in the surrounding area Work with private developers, Kāinga Ora and Tāmaki Regeneration to ensure that they are aiming for low carbon and environmentally sustainable developments, that minimises impact on the local ecosystem and existing infrastructure

-Housing development

-- Advocate to Kainga Ora and Tāmaki Regeneration for a mix of social and private developments throughout our communities, and to develop a range of housing types such as for larger families, seniors and people with disabilities - Advocate to Kainga Ora, Tāmaki Regeneration and private developers to maintain the character of our suburbs in any new developments

-Town centre regeneration

-• Advocate to the Governing Body and Eke Panuku, to ensure that the Eke Panuku funding model provides for full funding for the already planned Unlock and Transform projects

-Transport
+Work with Kāinga Ora, Tāmaki Regeneration, Auckland Transport, Watercare, and private developers to ensure that infrastructure upgrades are coordinated and well-communicated to minimise disruption to residents and businesses People and traffic move more freely and safely around our area Support investment in active transport connections, prioritising increased accessibility between our key neighbourhoods and town centres Work with Auckland Transport and external partners to explore the provision of electric vehicle and bike charging infrastructure in our community Work with Auckland Transport and community organisations to provide road safety education programmes and increase access to active transport options such as Bike Hubs Work with Auckland Transport to implement the Katoa, Ka Ora Auckland Speed Management Plan once finalised, to improve road safety by setting safe speed limits particularly around schools in consultation with our community

-- Advocate to the Governing Body and Auckland Transport for the long-term continuation of the Local Board Transport Capital Fund with funding restored to previous levels - Advocate to Auckland Transport for better, integrated local transport links between and to our town centres to enable greater access to employment and business opportunities - Advocate to Auckland Transport and Waka Kotahi to provide sufficient transport infrastructure for key industrial areas such as Penrose and Sylvia Park, to support movement of freight, reducing pressure on the wider roading network and provide safe pedestrian access around industrial areas - Advocate to Auckland Transport to upgrade the entry to the Glen Innes Train Station, making it safer for users to access the platform from the town centre and to connect to Te Ara Ki Uta Ki Tai / Glen Innes to Tāmaki Drive Shared Path - Advocate to Auckland Transport to provide safe and reliable transport routes from Riverside to Ōtāhuhu and Sylvia Park, so that local residents can easily commute to the nearest train stations and shops - Advocate to Auckland Transport to deliver an integrated and accessible transport hub in Onehunga that accommodates future growth - Advocate to Auckland Transport to accommodate for increased patronage from the Maungakiekie community of Penrose due to impacts from City Rail Link once completed and the reduced service on the Onehunga Line.
-Improvements to accommodate for increased patronage include: - upgrading Penrose train station, to improve safety, protection from the weather and attractiveness of the station - providing additional frequent public transport routes from Onehunga, through Oranga to Penrose - Advocate to Auckland Light Rail for sufficient stops that are accessible to the Onehunga community, to enable more local patronage of public transport and mitigate the reduction of heavy rail services from Onehunga to the city centre - Advocate to central government to remove the residential Onehunga KiwiRail designation for the Avondale Southdown connection to give the Onehunga community certainty that there will not be significant disruption of the Onehunga community through this designation - Advocate to KiwiRail and Waka Kotahi requesting that any future work proposed on the Avondale to Southdown Rail Corridor has specific community engagement, so that all communities impacted are given the opportunity to clearly express their views and the route through Onehunga that provides maximum benefits for the community and does not detriment the natural environment, and the enjoyment and wellbeing of residents, businesses, visitors and our schools - Advocate to Waka Kotahi, KiwiRail and Auckland Transport to ensure regional public transport corridors are futureproofed; developing transport corridors that enable interconnected future transport links.
-For example, the potential NorthWest Rapid Transit Corridor, if developed should provide opportunity for a future West South connection along SH20.
+- Advocate to Kainga Ora and Tāmaki Regeneration for a mix of social and private developments throughout our communities, and to develop a range of housing types such as for larger families and elderly. - Advocate to Kainga Ora, Tāmaki Regeneration and private developers to maintain the character of our suburbs in any new developments. - Advocate to the Governing Body and Eke Panuku, to ensure that the Eke Panuku funding model provides for full funding for the already planned Unlock and Transform projects. - Advocate to the Governing Body and Auckland Transport for long term continuation of the Local Board Transport Capital Fund. - Advocate to Auckland Transport to deliver an integrated and accessible transport hub in Onehunga with similar frequency and connections as other town centres and that accommodates future growth. - Advocate to Auckland Transport to upgrade Penrose train station, to improve safety, protection from the weather and attractiveness of the station, to accommodate for increased patronage due to impacts from the reduced Onehunga Line and KiwiRail maintenance schedule. - Advocate to KiwiRail, requesting that any future work proposed on the Avondale to Southdown Rail Corridor has specific community engagement, so that all communities impacted are given the opportunity to clearly express their views and the route through Onehunga that provides maximum benefits for the community and does not detriment the natural environment, and the enjoyment and wellbeing of residents, businesses, visitors and our schools. - Advocate to Auckland Light Rail for a route through Onehunga that provides maximum benefits for the community and does not detriment the natural environment, and the enjoyment and wellbeing of residents, businesses, visitors and our schools.